XimBlockProject/Wallet-Web/README.md

 # MyXimBlockWallet
-Web wallet for the ColossusXT cryptocurrency (XIM)
+Web wallet for the XimBlock cryptocurrency (XIM)

 This project is based on MyEtherWallet and MyDashWallet, it is open-source, free to use and development was funded by XIM team :)